“I have been very happy with the way the school have helped my child to settle.”

 The register is taken and school dinners are ordered by 9.10am.
 Late arrivals are recorded on the register.

-Our whole school Friday morning assembly celebrates achievements with certificates from school and home.
+Our whole school Friday assembly celebrates achievements with certificates from school and home.

-Morning lessons are usually English and Maths with a strong focus on developing core literacy and numeracy skills.
+Morning lessons are usually English and Maths with a strong focus on developing core skills.
 Lessons take place in classrooms with support groups working in various places around school.
 Some teaching eg phonics/spelling involves children working in groups which may have children from different classes in them.

-:esson activities may take place outside, with Early Years learning extending outside as much as possible.
-The EY play area has a conopy to facilitate this, even in poor weather.
+Lesson activities may take place outside, with Early Years learning extending outside as much as possible.
+The EY play area has a canopy to facilitate this, even in poor weather.

 The children have 15 minutes playtime from 10.15-10.30am.
-The juniors and infants have separate playgrounds.
+The KS2 children and the infants have separate playgrounds.
 Two members of staff are on playground duty on each playground.

 The whistle is blown at the end of playtime.
 Infants line up in classes and are taken in by classteachers.
 The juniors are called in class by class.

 Lunchtime is from 12.00-1.05pm.
 All infants are entitled to free school meals.
-Juniors choose either school meals or packed lunches.
-The children can sit together whichever they choose.
+KS2 children choose either school meals or packed lunches.
+The children can sit together wherever they choose.

 The kitchen staff serve food at the counter.
 There are at least two choices each day, supplemented by a fresh salad bar and bread basket.
 The welfare staff help the children in the hall and on the playgrounds or, in the summer, on the field.